vplsh7/moose-reader-releases/README.md

 Moose Reader is available as both Portable (.zip) and Windows Installer (.exe).

-* **Portable:** The portable zip includes VC_redist.x64.exe runtime, which is needed for the app to run.
+* **Portable:** The portable zip includes the Visual C++ Redistributable (VC_redist.x64.exe) runtime, which is needed for the app to run.
+You can also directly download it for your system from Microsoft.
+[Link here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)
-* **Local Install:** The installer will automatically download the VC_redist.x64 from Microsoft servers during install.
+* **Local Install:** The installer will automatically download the Visual C++ Redistributable from Microsoft servers during install.

 ## 🛠️ Built With